mokita-ai/zerox/py_zerox/metric_data_examples/test.md

 \subsection{ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES}

 \subsection{Price Range of Our Common Stock and Preferred Stock}
-Our common stock is traded actively...
+Our common stock is traded actively Our common stock is traded actively Our common stock is traded actively

 \subsubsection{Dividends}